corda/corda/docs/packages.md

 RPC client interface to Corda, for use both by user-facing client and integration with external systems.

+# Package net.corda.client.rpc.internal

+Internal, do not use.
+These APIs and implementations which are currently being revised and are subject to future change.

 # Package net.corda.core.concurrent

 Provides a simplified [java.util.concurrent.Future] class that allows registration of a callback to execute when the future